mtabini/node-jest/README.md

 ## Limitations

 The current version of Jest is experimental, and should not (yet) be used in production.
-In particular, it cannot effectively handle timeouts, and leaks resources in the event of network errors.
-These issues will be fixed in an upcoming release.

 ## Contributing